EncryptedZero/converter/README.md

 # converter
-This is a converter
-It turns Java code into english
+This converter turns Java into English really badly.
-37
+Feel free to try or improve it.